Elijas/auto-youtube-subscription-playlist-2/README.md

 ##### Manual playlist update:

-1. Open the Google Sheet, then in menu: `Functions` / `Update Playlists`
+1. Open the Google Sheet, then in menu: `Functions` / `Update Playlists`.
 (Notice: when used first time, only a timestamp will be added (prevents overflow with old videos)).

 ##### Scheduled playlist update: